jackiehjm/stx-docs/doc/source/security/kubernetes/migrate-platform-certificates-to-use-cert-manager-c0b1727e4e5d.rst

         renewed manually.
 Only override if necessary.

     ``system_platform_certificate.dns_domain``
-        The |DNS| domain that will be used to build the full dns name for the
+        The |DNS| domain that will be used to build a full DNS name for the
         |SANs| List of the Platform Certificates.
 E.g.
         ``starlingx-restapi-gui.<dns_domain>`` would appear in the |SANs| list of the REST API & Web Server certificate. in the server certificates.

     ``system_platform_certificate.duration``
-        The duration of certificate validity to use in all Platform Certificates, in hours.
+        The duration of certificate validity to use in all Platform Certificates, in hours; defaults to 2160h (or 90 days).
 The Platform Server Certificates will be auto-renewed by Cert-Manager.

     ``system_platform_certificate.renewBefore``
-        The number of hours before certificate expiry that the Platform Certificate should be auto-renewed by Cert-Manager.
+        The number of hours before certificate expiry that the Platform Certificate should be auto-renewed by Cert-Manager; defaults to 360h (or 15 days).

     ``system_platform_certificate.subject_*fields``
         Subject related fields that will be added to all platform certificates: